Velazquezjfp/Local-KnowledgeGraph/README.md

 1. **MCP not appearing in Claude**: Ensure Claude Desktop is restarted after configuration
 2. **Visualization errors**: Check that matplotlib and networkx are installed in the virtual environment
 3. **Path issues**: Verify all paths in the configuration use double backslashes (`\\`) on Windows
+4. **MCP only works in installation directory**: This happens when using relative paths.
+Always use absolute paths when configuring the MCP globally:
+   - ❌ Wrong: `claude mcp add knowledge-graph --scope user venv-kgmcp/bin/python knowledge_graph_mcp.py`
+   - ✅ Correct: `claude mcp add knowledge-graph --scope user -- /home/username/path/to/venv-kgmcp/bin/python /home/username/path/to/knowledge_graph_mcp.py`
+   - Run `pwd` in your MCP directory to get the correct absolute path

 ### Validation
 Test your installation by asking Claude: